 Sarah Jamison is a fine artist based in Washington, DC.
 She received her BFA from the Corcoran College of Art + Design in 2010.
 Sarah has had solo exhibitions at IA&A at Hillyer, Latela Curatorial, and Capitol Hill Arts Workshop in Washington, DC in addition to A Hurd Gallery in Albuquerque, NM.
-She has appeared in numerous group exhibitions domestically and internationally, and her work has been featured in multiple publications, such as Smithsonian Folklife.
+She is a faculty member at Washington Studio School as well as Capitol Hill Arts Workshop and has appeared in numerous group exhibitions domestically and internationally, and her work has been featured in multiple publications, including Smithsonian Folklife.

 You can email Sarah at: sarahjanejamison@gmail.com